pandeynandancse/dog-breed-classifier-dl-app/README.md

 ## To Do
 1. More Interactive and stylish
-2. Multi - text prediction at same time
+2. Multi Image prediction at same time
-3. Upload csv and make prediction on csv and download that file

 ## Bug / Feature Request
-If you find a bug (the website couldn't handle the query and / or gave undesired results), kindly open an issue [here](https://github.com/pandeynandancse/spam_detection_app/issues/new) by including your search query and the expected result.
+If you find a bug (the website couldn't handle the query and / or gave undesired results), kindly open an issue [here](https://github.com/pandeynandancse/dog-breed-classifier-dl-app/issues/new) by including your search query and the expected result.

-If you'd like to request a new function, feel free to do so by opening an issue [here](https://github.com/pandeynandancse/spam_detection_app/issues/new).
+If you'd like to request a new function, feel free to do so by opening an issue [here](https://github.com/pandeynandancse/dog-breed-classifier-dl-app/issues/new).
 Please include sample queries and their corresponding results.

 ## Contribution
-If you'd like to do some contribution, feel free to do so by opening a pull request [here](https://github.com/pandeynandancse/Indian-Paper-Currency-Prediction/pulls).
+If you'd like to do some contribution, feel free to do so by opening a pull request [here](https://github.com/pandeynandancse/dog-breed-classifier-dl-app/pulls).
 Please include sample queries and their corresponding results.